-Institution type Overhead/administration expenses Danish institutions (including Danish universities and sector research institutes) which are subject to the rules regarding grant-funded research activities in the Danish Ministry of Finance's budget guidelines, and which are authorised to carry out grant-funded research activities 44 % GTS - Advanced Technology Group Institutes (GTS institutes) 20 % Danish institutions that meet all of the following criteria: receive and are expected to continue to receive a fixed state subsidy of minimum 25 % (measured in relation to the total annual turnover) for covering operating expenses are non-profit institutions which do not seek to generate profit, and where any profit may not be distributed among the owners carrying out research must be a central purpose 20 % Public hospitals in Denmark, Greenland and on the Faroe Islands 3,1 % State-recognised Danish museums (cf. the Danish Museum Act) and public museums in Greenland and on the Faroe Islands 3,1 % All other Danish and foreign institutions and companies 0 %
+Institution type Overhead/administration expenses Danish institutions (including Danish universities and sector research institutes) which are subject to the rules regarding grant-funded research activities in the Danish Ministry of Finance's budget guidelines, and which are authorised to carry out grant-funded research activities.
+44 % GTS - Advanced Technology Group Institutes (GTS institutes) 20 % Danish institutions that meet all of the following criteria: receive and are expected to continue to receive a fixed state subsidy of minimum 25 % (measured in relation to the total annual turnover) for covering operating expenses are non-profit institutions which do not seek to generate profit, and where any profit may not be distributed among the owners carrying out research must be a central purpose 20 % Public hospitals in Denmark 3,1 % State-recognised Danish museums (cf. the Danish Museum Act) 3,1 % All other Danish and foreign institutions and companies 0 % Institutions in the Danish Realm ("Rigsfællesskabet"): The same rates for overhead/ administrative expenses are granted to equivalent institutions (cf. the above-mentioned Danish institutions) in Greenland and the Faroe Islands See above

-5.3.5.11 The principle for calculating differentiated overhead/administration expenses If your DFF application concerns funding of activities that involve funding for institutions with different legal status (see the table above), it is necessary to calculate a differentiated overhead rate for each institution.
+5.3.7.11 The principle for calculating differentiated overhead/administration expenses If your DFF application concerns funding of activities that involve funding for institutions with different legal status (see the table above), it is necessary to calculate a differentiated overhead rate for each institution.